-Everyone at Deutsche Bahn is dedicated to an ambitious climate protection goal: Being CO2-free by 2050.
+Everyone at Deutsche Bahn is dedicated to an ambitious climate protection goal: Being CO2-neutral by 2050.

 We have established successive stages designed to help us reach our overall objective.
 For example, by 2030 we want our CO2 emissions to be at least 50 percent lower than the 2006 figure, and we are also working to increase the portion of renewably generated electricity in our traction current mix to 80 percent.
 By 2038, we will have completed the transition for traction current, and all of this energy will then come from renewable sources.